nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-06-21-windows-mobile-6-black-shadow-4-0/index.md

 ---
 title: Windows Mobile 6 Black Shadow (4.0)
-description: "Discover the benefits of updating to Windows Mobile 6 Black Shadow (4.0) with expert tips and a step-by-step guide for a smooth installation experience!"
+description: Discover the benefits of updating to Windows Mobile 6 Black Shadow (4.0) with expert tips and a step-by-step guide for a smooth installation experience!
 date: 2007-06-21
 creator: Martin Hinshelwood
 id: "375"